macieklamberski/frontkit/README.md

 ### icons

-SVG files from which font will be generated. (@TODO: Add more info about how it works.)
+SVG files from which font will be generated.
+You can later

 ### files